-This is a wonderful low calorie, low fat, Paleo, gluten-free version of the French classic chicken dish!
+This is a wonderful low-calorie, low-fat, Paleo, gluten-free version of the French classic chicken dish!
 The French pronunciation is kɔk o vɛ̃.
 It’s so easy and straightforward.
 I’ve served it many times and everyone loves it!
-My skinny version uses white wine instead of red wine, which creates a lighter tasting sauce and is cooked on the stove top instead of the oven.
-Each serving has 255 calories, 4 grams of fat and 4 Weight Watchers SmartPoints.
+My skinny version uses white wine instead of red wine, which creates a lighter-tasting sauce and is cooked on the stovetop instead of the oven.
+Each serving has 255 calories, 4 grams of fat, and 2 Blue WW Freestyle SmartPoints, and 4 Green.
 It smells so wonderful while cooking and is truly a gourmet treasure.

 Prep Time: 15 minutes

 1 pound chicken breasts, boneless, skinless, cut into 2-inch chunks

 1 tablespoon flour (coconut or almond flour for gluten-free or Paleo diet)